jjlin/vaultwarden-backup/README.md

    archives to cloud storage.

-5. An account at one or more cloud storage services [supported](https://rclone.org/overview/) by Rclone.
+5. An account at one or more cloud storage services [supported](https://rclone.org/overview/) by rclone.
 If you don't have one yet, [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) offers 10 GB of free object storage.